 Hypokalemic polymyopathy of cats is a muscle weakness disorder.
 It affects the whole body and is caused by potassium deficiency.
-Signs include generalized weakness, bending forward of the neck, stiffened posture, abnormal gait, persistent loss of appetite, and muscle pain.
+Signs include generalized weakness, bending forward of the neck, abnormal gait, persistent loss of appetite, and muscle pain.
 Blood and urine tests are used to confirm the diagnosis.
 The condition is treatable with dietary potassium supplements, given as recommended by a veterinarian.
 The outlook for recovery is excellent if the condition is diagnosed and treated quickly.

 Malignant hyperthermia is a disorder of skeletal muscle usually brought on by certain types of inhaled anesthesia and stress.
 It is characterized by an abnormal increase in metabolic rate and body temperature.
 Although the condition is most common in pigs, it also occurs in some cats.

 Signs include rapid heartbeat, increased breathing rate, fever, muscle tightness and rigidity, and heart and lung failure.
 Signs develop between 5 and 30 minutes after exposure to the anesthetic agent.
 Treatment requires immediately stopping the anesthesia and administering oxygen.
 Fluid injections, corticosteroids, ice packs, and muscle relaxants are also used.
 The outlook is poor in severe cases.